 Amy Sherald and Kehinde Wiley to Paint National Portrait Gallery Portraits of Barack and Michelle Obama by Cara Ober

-Although the news of Amy Sherald’s Michelle Obama portrait commission at the Smithsonian’s National Portrait Gallery (NPG) was not a huge surprise to everyone in the Baltimore art community, the official announcement of Sherald, along with internationally famous painter Kehinde Wiley, as the Obamas’ portrait artists is a fantastic surprise.
+Although the news of Amy Sherald’s Michelle Obama portrait commission at the Smithsonian’s National Portrait Gallery (NPG) was not a surprise to everyone in the Baltimore art community, the official announcement of Sherald, along with internationally famous painter Kehinde Wiley, as the Obamas’ portrait artists is fantastic news.

 Sherald, a 2004 MICA MFA graduate, is based in Baltimore, and will paint former first lady Michelle Obama while New York-based Kehinde Wiley will paint President Barack Obama.
-The paintings are scheduled to be unveiled next year and added to the National Portrait Gallery’s popular collection of presidential and first lady portraits.
+The paintings are scheduled to be unveiled in February, 2018 and added to the National Portrait Gallery’s popular collection of presidential and first lady portraits.

 “Both [painters] have achieved enormous success as artists, but even more, they make art that reflects the power and potential of portraiture in the 21st century,” said Kim Sajet, director of the NPG in a statement.

 The Wall Street Journal broke the story yesterday and pointed out that Wiley and Sherald are the first black artists commissioned to paint a presidential couple for the National Portrait Gallery.
 This mention is hugely significant; it predicts a seismic shift in a culture where museums have historically displayed few black faces on their walls and even fewer black artists.*

 Left: Kehinde Wiley, photo by Kwaku Alston, © Kehinde Wiley Studio.
 Right: Amy Sherald, © 2017 Amy Sherald.